 How many interviews with authors do we hear their “confessions” of having loved to write since early childhood, of having always dreamed of writing a book?
 (What kind of confession is that?
 Okay, they feel vulnerable in the telling.
 Still, they got an early start!)
-My story is precisely the opposite–the thought of writing for fun or any reason, of having anything at all to say other than penning flirty notes to a cute boy never crossed my mind.
+My story is precisely the opposite–the thought of writing for fun or for any reason, of having anything at all to say other than penning flirty notes to a cute boy never crossed my mind.

 Most of those pages were stunted–more boring than brilliant–absolutely not fit for human consumption.
 But slowly I became more daring with imagery and comparison, metaphor and dialog.
 Still new to the joy of discovery and truth telling, I grew into wanting my friends to join me in that space.
-Until now I’ve only invited a few trusted confidantes in.
+Until now I’ve only invited in a few trusted confidantes.
 Slowly, slowly and with much prompting I want you to join us here too.

 Forty-nine, but Who’s Counting?